deathbeds/poser/readme.md

 ## More

+This project is developed for interactive computing & uses the Jupyter notebooks to derive formatted Python code.

 `toolz` provides a python 2 and 3 compatible interface to functional programmming in pure Python.  `fidget` objects can be pickled and used in parallel computing tasks like `joblib`, `luigi`, or `dask`.

 The `fidget` namespace is design for a "programming as UI" experience.
 In the minimal namespace, function methods and type can be modified with a single text character.